HaijianLiu/HaijianLiu.github.io/_posts/2017-11-26-dungeon-demo.md

 ## Frameworks

 #### opengl es 3.2 & glm
-Of course the core graphic api and core math library.
+Core graphic api and core math library.

 #### assimp
+Although I have wrote some model loader program by myself, Assimp is more professional library and can handle more complex situations.
 [Open Asset Import Library (short name: Assimp)](http://assimp.sourceforge.net) is a portable Open Source library to import various well-known 3D model formats in a uniform manner.
-Although I have wrote some model loader program by myself, Assimp is more professional library and can handle more complex situations.

 #### stb
 Public domain C image loading library by [nothings](http://nothings.org).